unioslo/mreg/docs/network_policies.md

 ### Community

-A **Community** is a named collection of **Hosts** within a **single** Network Policy.
+A **Community** is a named (case insensitive) collection of **Hosts** within a **single** Network Policy.
 Each community belongs to exactly one policy, enabling further subdivision of hosts adhering to that policy.
 Communities allow you to group hosts based on function, location, access, or other logical groupings.

 ### Host Membership